pranjalsrajput/Smartphone-Sensing/README.md

 Following a unique path results in a convergence of the particle filter as the particles end up forming a cloud, as long as only proper 90 ◦ turns are taken while walking.
 After convergence, we went to every cell and the application was able to detect the correct cell location.

+More information can be found in report 3.